bilgino/angularforddd/README.md

 Neither domain state nor domain logic should be written as part of the client (UI controller).

-Using business services only for structural and behavioral modeling while domain models remain pure value containers that can't protect their integrity (invariants) is a common bad practice in frontend projects.
+Using business services only for structural and behavioral modeling while domain models remain pure value containers that can't protect their integrity is a common bad practice in frontend projects.
 Hence, building rich domain models is a major objective in object-oriented applications.

 A common practice in Angular project: